UplandsDynamic/simple-photo-management/README.md

 To use this source code for non-dockerised builds, please amend the settings.py configuration file accordingly.

-## Installation & usage (on Linux systems)
+## Installation (on Linux systems)

-__Note: These are basic instructions to install and run the app for demonstration purposes only and do not provide for a secure installation, such as would be required if the app was publicly available.
-Steps should be taken to harden the environment if using in production, such as applying suitable file & directory permissions; serving over a TLS connection; and running the Docker containers as a user other than root.__
+**Note: These are basic instructions to install and run the app for demonstration purposes only and do not provide for a secure installation, such as would be required if the app was publicly available.
+Steps should be taken to harden the environment if using in production, such as applying suitable file & directory permissions; serving over a TLS connection; and running the Docker containers as a user other than root.**

 To use the Docker images orchestrated with docker-compose: